US to give antipersonnel mines to Ukraine to help slow the Russian advance

 It wasn't possible to independently verify the claims.

-Baldor reported from Washington.
+Baldor and Lee reported from Washington.
 Associated Press reporters Tara Copp in Washington, Jill Lawless in London and Angela Charlton in Paris contributed to this report.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine